storybookjs/addon-react-native-web/README.md

 Click to here to see the config
 </summary>
 Due to the vector icons dependency add the following

-Note that full support for the vector icons library requires more involved config.
-More info soon.

 ```js
 module.exports = {